youthtrouble/congenial-goggles/README.md

 You need to copy the contents of the `.env.example` file into a new `.env` file.

 -   `TELEGRAM_BOT_TOKEN` : You need to create a new bot on Telegram and generate new keys for the said bot.
 [Here’s](https://sendpulse.ng/knowledge-base/chatbot/telegram/create-telegram-chatbot) a good guide to help with this.
--   `OPENAI_API_KEY` : OpenAI provides API keys on the user settings on the web app.
+-   `OPENAI_API_KEY` : OpenAI provides API keys on the user settings page of the web app.
 [Read more…](https://www.windowscentral.com/software-apps/how-to-get-an-openai-api-key)

 Run `go run main.go` .